 The Baptistery was modified in the Vth century by Pope Sixtus III, the founder of S. Maria Maggiore.
 He embellished the building with mosaics and marble inlays of which fragments can still be seen in the former entrance (it was turned into two chapels after the opening of the new one).

 A chapel adjoining the Baptistery Hall was built when Rome was ruled by the Byzantines by two Greek-speaking Popes: John IV (640-642) and Theodore I (642-649).
 The mosaic in the apse shows the two popes flanked by saints and below an image of Jesus Christ Pantocrator.
 The mosaic was restored in the early XIXth century.

-(left) Monument to Cardinal Adriano Ceva by Giacomo Antonio Fancelli (Cappella di S. Venanzio); (centre) Monument to Cardinal Nicolò Lercaro by Gaspare Sibilla (Cappella delle SS.
-Rufina e Seconda); (right) Monument to Alessandro Borgia, Archbishop of Fermo by Tommaso Righi (Cappella dei SS.
+Monuments to: (left) Cardinal Adriano Ceva by Giacomo Antonio Fancelli (Cappella di S. Venanzio); (centre) Cardinal Nicolò Lercaro by Gaspare Sibilla (Cappella delle SS.
+Rufina e Seconda); (right) Alessandro Borgia, Archbishop of Fermo by Tommaso Righi (Cappella dei SS.
 Cipriano e Giustina)

 The Baptistery was regarded as a very holy place and many prelates chose to be buried there.
 Their monuments follow two patterns which were established by Gian Lorenzo Bernini: the dead were portrayed in the act of praying or a portrait of them was placed inside a medallion.